STATUS CARDS Update

-Currently Indigenous and Northern Affairs Canada has limited the number of laminated status cards Oneida Nation of the Thames receives.
+Currently Indigenous Services Canada has limited the number of laminated status cards Oneida Nation of the Thames receives.

 Therefore, its recommend by INAC that if your status card is expiring within six months to a year you should apply for the SCIS card.

-Indigenous and Northern Affairs Canada (INAC) has also amended the identification that is required to obtain a SCIS card.
+Indigenous Services Canada (INAC) has also amended the identification that is required to obtain a SCIS card.

 NEW IDENTIFICATION REQUIRED:

 Þ One(1) acceptable government issued ID (excluding status cards).

 Þ No birth certificate is required for an Adult

 Þ Guarantors form is needed for both Adult and Child application

 Þ Copy of your marriage certificate